sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 >[!NOTE]
-> ARM64 Desktop testing: During product development there will be two playlists, one for tests that run in **Native mode** and one for test that run in **Emulated x86** mode.
-Ensure that the appropriate playlist is being applied to the project that has client which match the mode intended for testing.
+> ARM64 Desktop testing: There are two playlists, one for tests that run in **Native mode** and one for tests that run in **x86 on ARM64** mode.
+Ensure that the appropriate playlist is being applied to the project that has the HLK client installation which matches the mode intended for testing.